Plots

 Excavation and Disposal

 In excavation and disposal, the contaminated soil is excavated and disposed of in a landfill.
-Although this method is straightforward and swift, it is associated with high costs and environmental impacts.
-Excavation and disposal are therefore primarily used for small and heavily contaminated areas.
+Although this method is simple and quick, it involves high costs and environmental impacts.
+Hence, excavation and disposal are primarily used for small and heavily contaminated areas.

 Soil Washing

-Soil washing involves washing the contaminated soil with water or other solvents to remove the pollutants.
-The pollutants are subsequently extracted from the wash water and disposed of.
-Soil washing is an effective method, primarily used for the remediation of soils with organic and inorganic pollutants.
+During soil washing, the contaminated soil is washed with water or other solvents to remove pollutants.
+The pollutants are then removed from the wash water and disposed of.
+Soil washing is an effective method primarily used in the remediation of soils with both organic and inorganic pollutants.

 Thermal Treatment

-During thermal treatment, the contaminated soil is heated to vaporise or burn off the pollutants.
-The pollutants are then captured and disposed of.
-Thermal treatment is an effective method, primarily utilised for the remediation of soils with organic pollutants.
+In thermal treatment, the contaminated soil is heated to vaporise or incinerate the pollutants.
+The pollutants are subsequently captured and disposed of.
+Thermal treatment is an effective method primarily used in the remediation of soils with organic pollutants.

 Choosing the Appropriate Remediation Technology